 Note that this originally ‘fictional’ whisky in the first Anchorman film, was actually released in time for the sequel Anchorman 2, and is now available to purchase.
 It’s apparently a classy blend, featuring grain and malt whiskies from the Highlands, Speyside and Islay – click here.

 GlenKnolls scotch whisky (TV: Scandal; Modern Family; The People vs. OJ Simpson)

 “This particular sighting marks the fourth appearance of mystery malt known as GlenKnolls.
 It has appeared in an episode of “The People V. O.J.
 Simpson” as well as two episodes of “Modern Family“.
 In each scene the label on the actual bottle itself is barely visible but after enlarging a few screenshots it no longer completely indecipherable.”Curtis MacEachern, Scotch Cinema blog

-MacCutcheon scotch whisky (TV: Lost)
+MacCutcheon scotch whisky (TV: Lost, Once Upon a Time)